LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 Here's [an extension I built](https://github.com/raycast/extensions/pull/15493).
 It didn't go to the store because I had build issues, but I still use it locally.

-It's a clever move to have your community build
+It's a clever move to have your community extend your product for you, and Raycast has striken the perfect balance between open source (extensions) and closed source (the rest of the software).

+In fact, the recent addition of [AI Extensions](https://manual.raycast.com/ai-extensions) was only possible by leveraging these community-built extensions.

 There's a lot to unpack, so I'll separate them into three sections: